FREQUENTLY ASKED QUESTIONS:

 Can a Private Investigator obtain cellphone records?

 Yes.
 Only with the owner’s consent.
 However, it is generally illegal for a Private Investigator to obtain an individual’s cellphone records in Canada without the account owner’s consent.
 Those who can obtain these records without consent, must fall under law enforcement and have already obtained a warrant or subpoena from a court.
 All Private Investigators must comply with the privacy laws within their respective province.
 As such, Private Investigators can utilize other legal means to obtain other relevant information which would pertain to an investigation.

 Can a Private Investigator track my partner’s cellphone?

-No. It is illegal.
+No. It is illegal in Canada.
 While technology exists which would facilitate an individual to track another person’s cellphone, it is illegal to track someone’s cellphone activity or to monitor the GPS location of the phone.
-This can only be achieved with the expressed consent of the person who you would like to be tracked.
+Tracking can only be legally conducted with the expressed consent of the person who you would like to be tracked.
 The only entities who can track cellphones without consent are law enforcement agents, who have been granted wiretapping privileges and/or a warrant.

 Can any Private Investigator help me?

-No. Only a licensed Private Investigator can assist you with an investigative request, and only if the request is handled by or through a licensed Private Investigative Agency.
+No. In Canada, only a licensed Private Investigator can assist you with an investigative request, and only if the request is handled by or through a licensed Private Investigative Agency.
 An individual Private Investigator cannot assist with an investigative request if they act alone for personal gain and/or in the absence of an agency.
-Generally, Private Investigators assist with matters including Child Custody, Missing Persons, Surveillance, Undercover Investigations, GPS Tracking, Skip Tracing, Social Media Searches, Background Checks, Strike Monitoring, and much more!
+Generally, Private Investigators assist with matters including Child Custody, Missing Persons, Surveillance, Undercover Investigations, GPS Tracking, Skip Tracing, Social Media Searches, Background Checks, Strike Monitoring, and much more.